 Vegan “chicken” noodle soup, or chick’n noodle soup if you prefer, is truly a bowl of comfort.
-You can make this recipe with a variety of plant proteins.
+You can make this recipe with a variety of chick’n-style plant proteins, or opt for baked tofu.

 This simple, soothing soup recalls a comfort soup from my childhood, like the kind my mom made, minus the bird.
 It proves that cool-weather soups need not always be thick to provide a sense of warmth.